PedroCristo/portfolio_project_4/README.md

 ![Post Detail Page - Comments](./assets/readme/features/tasty_blog_post_detail_comments_page.jpg)

 * At the bottom of this page, users can read the comments posted by other users.
-If the user is logged or is a superuser they have access to the buttons for deleting or updating comments.
+If the user is logged in or is a superuser they have access to the buttons for deleting or updating comments.

 ### Edit Comments Page